 Hip dysplasia.
-These two words terrify large and giant breed dog owners, and with good reason.
+These two words terrify large and giant breed dog owners, but the truth is hip dysplasia can happen to any size dog.
 This condition can drastically reduce a dog’s quality of life and is painful for owners to watch.
-The good news is that embracing the responsibilities of owning a large dog breed, and educating yourself about potential health conditions like hip dysplasia, can go a long way toward keeping your dog comfortable.
+The good news is that embracing the responsibilities of owning a large dog breed, and educating yourself about potential health conditions, such as hip dysplasia, can go a long way toward keeping your dog comfortable.

 Here is what all dog owners should know about hip dysplasia, including the symptoms, treatment options, and preventative measures you can take to keep your dog healthy, happy, and active.

 Canine hip dysplasia is a common skeletal condition, more common in large or giant breed dogs, although it can occur in smaller breeds, as well.
 To understand how the disease works, owners first need to understand the basic anatomy of the hip joint.

 The hip joint functions as a ball and socket.
 In dogs with hip dysplasia, the ball and socket do not fit or develop properly, rubbing and grinding instead of sliding smoothly.
 This results in deterioration over time and an eventual loss of function of the joint itself.

 Several factors lead to the development of hip dysplasia in dogs, beginning with genetics.
 Hip dysplasia is hereditary and is especially common in large and giant breed dogs, like the Great Dane, Saint Bernard, Labrador Retriever, and German Shepherd Dog.
 Factors such as excessive growth rate, types of exercise, and improper weight and nutrition can magnify this genetic predisposition.